 Division in the Church: When is it Appropriate?

-I sometimes get messages and emails from people (occasionally with unfortunate language, funny enough) saying that I am putting a stumbling block in the way of the Kingdom.
+I sometimes get messages and emails from people (occasionally with death threats and unfortunate language, sadly enough) saying that I am putting a stumbling block in the way of the Kingdom by bringing up some of these different understandings.
 And they would be right if the Kingdom worked how they understand it to work.
-But nothing breaks my heart more than when people assume my motives, especially when their assumptions involve me being divisive.
-The only reason I mention the things they claim to be divisive is because these are the same things many of them divide the kingdom over.
-My intent is never division, but to humbly look at the things we believe and ask ourselves if said things merit division.
-I am not bitter towards these individuals.
-In fact, I respect them quite a lot.
-If you REALLY believe that something someone says/does/thinks is wrong, and you don’t say something about it, then do you really believe it?
-And where is the integrity in silence?
+But nothing breaks my heart more than when people assume my motives, especially when their assumptions involve the accusation of me being divisive.
+The only reason I talk about the doctrines they claim to be divisive is that these are the same things many of them divide the Kingdom over.
+My intent is never division, but to humbly look at the things we believe and ask ourselves if different views of those things merit division.
+Can we agree to disagree on issues outside of Christ a d Him crucified?

 First, it is appropriate to divide over the essentials of the Gospel.
 There are three different types of doctrine: primary, secondary, and preference.
 Preference would be matters of opinion that the church should be sensitive about (Rom 14).
-Secondary would be things that are true, but a Christian learns over time and growth.
+Secondary would be things that are true, but a Christian learns over time and through growth.
 Primary would be doctrines that are essential for being called “Christian.”
 Jesus said He came to divide the godly from the ungodly (Luke 12:51; John 14:6).
 By definition, one is not a follower of Christ (Christian) if one doesn’t believe in His Gospel and commit to Him.
-Now we might have different understandings as to what is essential, but whatever is “essential” must be a clear division between Christians and the world.
-If one doesn’t consider another a Christian he is being divisive, but it is essential and appropriate, assuming he is correct in his understanding.
+Now we might have different understandings as to what is essential, but whatever is “essential” or “primary” must be a clear division between Christians and the world.
+If one doesn’t consider another a Christian, he is being divisive, but it is essential and appropriate, assuming he is correct in his understanding.